Yilinnnh/l2clearspeech-yilinhao/research-assessment.md

     4. Uses at least 1 static aesthetic (e.g., color, shape, size) that improves visual clarity without mapping to data

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
+        -   Grader comments:
+          - These are great!
+Only suggestion is to revisit the text/labels in Figure 4.
+It's tricky to read the actual text on the box plot.
-        -   Grader comments: 1 tiny change needed - remove the "title" element from the ggplots, those should be assigned with fig-cap
+          - ~~1 tiny change needed - remove the "title" element from the ggplots, those should be assigned with fig-cap~~

 ### Data analysis